joseph-a-levine/authoring/_older/april_2025.md

 **December**: Still up in the air, but we're planning a few ambitious trips.
 I'm hoping to meet a penguin.

 A lot of the above depends on My Wonderful Girlfriend's doings.
 She is constantly motivating me to be more ambitious with all of the pots she keeps on the fire.
-I've been applying to more things — fellowships, summer schools, research grants — because of her
+I've been applying to more things — fellowships, summer schools, research grants — because of her.
+A PhD is a great excuse for cowardice.
+Not everyone has this problem: I use my PhD as a reason not to apply for things; my friend DB uses "applying to things" as a reason not to work on his PhD.
+I think his approach is probably more promising!

-The only new post on my blog tab was at the beginning of last month, on labor and AI.
-I've been developing some research ideas on this topic with LH
-Otherwise, I drafted some goofy posts on inflation in the star wars universe and

 ## Reading